aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/introduction-and-creating-tables/_index.md

 Below example shows how to print the text range of row and table elements.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Tables-ExtractOrReplaceText-PrintTextRangeOFRowAndTable.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-ExtractOrReplaceText-PrintTextRangeOFRowAndTable.cpp" >}}

 ## Replacing Text in a Table